AIM-Harvard/pyradiomics/docs/faq.rst

 Error loading C extensions.
 ###########################

-I installed PyRadiomics successfully from the repository, but when I run the notebook, I get ``Error loading C extensions, switching to python calculation``
+When I try to run PyRadiomics, I get ``Error loading C extensions``

 When PyRadiomics is installed, the C extensions are compiled and copied to the installation folder, by default the ``site-packages`` folder.
 However, when the notebook is run form the repository, it is possible that PyRadiomics uses the source code directly (i.e. runs in development mode).
 You can check this by checking the ``radiomics.__path__`` field, which will be something like ``['radiomics']`` when it is running in development mode and ``['path/to/python/Lib/site-packages']`` when running from the installed folder.
 If running in development mode, the C extensions are not available by default.
-To make them available in development mode, run ``python setup.py develop`` from the commandline, which is similar to the ``install`` command, but installs pyradiomics to the source folder instead (i.e. does nothing to the python files, but compiles the C extensions and copies them to the source folder).
+To make them available in development mode, run ``python setup.py build_ext --inplace`` from the commandline, which is similar to the ``install`` command, but just compiles the C extensions end copies them to the source folder (making them available when running from the source tree).

 Which python versions is PyRadiomics compatible with?
 #####################################################

 PyRadiomics is compatible with both python 2 and python 3.
 The automated testing uses python versions 2.7, 3.4 and 3.5 (only 64 bits architecture).
 Python < 2.6 is not supported.
 Other python versions may be compatible with PyRadiomics, but this is not actively tested and therefore not guaranteed to work.

 Input / Customization
 ---------------------